OriontDev/OriontDev/README.md

 # ⚙️ Here comes my projects!

 ### NADA NUSANTARA : BALI
-a simple scratch game which take themes on **Balinese culture and tradition**! it takes style from the infamous game OMORI! the main goal of the game is to find lost traditional instruments.
+a simple `RPG` game which take themes on **Balinese culture and tradition**! it takes style from the infamous game OMORI made in **Scratch**! the main goal of the game is to find lost traditional instruments.

 <div align="center">